sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Configure pull secrets

-Fetch your pull secret and store in a pull-secret.txt file.
-If needed, ask the customer to do this with their Red Hat account.
+Fetch your pull secret and store in a `pull-secret.txt` file.
+If possible, ask the customer to do this with their own Red Hat account.

 https://console.redhat.com/openshift/install/pull-secret